FredKSchott/snowpack/EXAMPLES.md

 # @pika/web Examples

 > 🙋‍♀️ Have a great example you'd like to share?
-Create it on [CodeSandbox](https://codesandbox.io/), [Glitch](https://glitch.com), or a new GitHub repo and then [add it here!](https://github.com/pikapkg/web/edit/master/EXAMPLES.md)
+Create it on [CodeSandbox](https://codesandbox.io/), [Glitch](https://glitch.com), or a new GitHub repo.
+Then, [add it here!](https://github.com/pikapkg/web/edit/master/EXAMPLES.md)
 > 🙋‍♂️ Have a idea for an example that's not shown here?
 Add it to the ["Call for Examples"](#call-for-examples-cfe) section below.

 ## List of Examples